AdibaSjd/week-17-regex/README.md

 E.G. “#?” indicates that a “#” symbol can be used zero or once

 ### Grouping Constructs
-() - grouping constructors' group multiple characters within a section this group of data will be placed in an array and its values can be accessed using an index on the result of the match.
+() - grouping constructs break up sections of a string to determine if they meet the requirements set out within the regex checking multiple parts of a string to check they match and meet the requirments needed.
 In our example, we see the quantifiers 6 and 3 placed after the bracket expressions between the operators which indicates that the unit within the brackets would have to set the number of characters between 6 or 3 while meeting the conditions within the brackets.
-Our grouped expression is encased in a bracket expression with the "$" anchor that ends this.
+Our grouped expression is encased in a bracket expression with the "$" anchor that ends this and "#?" which starts it.

 E.G. “(Hello){3}” indicates that anything inside the bracket must be repeated three times as stated by the quantifier